Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Methods

 \subsection{Quality metrics}

-In order to assess and compare the capability of liver and hepatic lesion segmentation of the proposed SWTR-Unet with the state-of-the-art networks, Dice similarity coefficients and Hausdorff distances were used.
+In order to assess and compare the capability of liver and hepatic lesion segmentation of the proposed SWTR-Unet with the state-of-the-art networks, Dice similarity coefficients (DSC) and Hausdorff distances (HD) per liver and the lesions within were used.
 The former is defined as

 where $|X|$ and $|Y|$ represent the reference and the resulting network's segmentation.
 The Hausdorff distance, also known as the maximum surface distance, is defined as: